 The Company has a reputation for integrity in the conduct of its business, and recognises the importance of maintaining that reputation.
-The Company's officers and employees are required to not only act in accordance with the law, but also to observe the highest standards of behaviour and business ethics.
+The Company's officers and employees are required to not only act in accordance with the law, but also to act ethically and responsibly.

-The standards expected of all employees include:
+The standards expected of all employees embodied in the code include to: